 No matter which musical direction Nancy Wilson chooses, she will remain a rock ‘n’ roll treasure.
 And here are the 10 albums that led her to a musical career.

 —Intro by Patrick Prince; Compiled by Ivor Levene

 The Beatles, Sgt.
 Pepper's Lonely Hearts Club Band

 Sgt.
-Pepper descended like a Technicolor epic on an otherwise black and white world.
+Pepper descended like a technicolor epic on an otherwise black-and-white world.
 Impossibly beautiful and maybe the pure distilled essence of the magic spell The Beatles cast over the whole world.
-In every nook and cranny of this masterpiece the songs are stories we all know.
+In ever nook and cranny of this masterpiece the songs are stories we all know.
 Songs speaking the language that our mind-expanding brains were ready to receive.

 The Beatles, Revolver

 The first time I dropped the needle on Revolver it was like being let in through a secret backstage door where the recording session was going on.
 The sound of this record was smashed into the grooves so deep it felt physically mind-altering.
 You could feel the air move.
 You could feel their collective consciousness, leaning toward new heights of greatness.

 There are rock bands and then there’s Steely Dan.
 With a heavy Jersey accent and the highly skilled jazz-rock inventions of their songs, they created a new genre all their own.
 Gaucho is the album that depicts the blending of their East Coast studio cat swagger with West Coast scene and hubris.
 Needing no video footage, these songs are elaborately visual.

 This album’s a blessing and a saving grace that bridged the generation gap in my family.
 There actually was a joint passed around my family dinner table as we all listened to Abbey Road together.
 It was certainly an odd feeling to be high with your mom and dad though.
 I would have normally been feeling rather guilty.
 But The Beatles had created an open, loving atmosphere.